Anton3311/cik/README.md

 This is a compiler for a subset of C99, written fully in C.

-It preprocesses, parses and compiles C source into x64 machine code.
+It implements a preprocessor, a parser, a compiler and an x64 code generation backend.

 > [!IMPORTANT]
 > Not standard complient